wirshingh/MITObim-Assemble-nuclear-rDNA-18S-and-28S-from-genomic-data-in-loop/README.md

 --end 4

-#### [Note: Depending on how large you want your final contig, the number of iterations (--end) can be changed.
+#### Note: Depending on how large you want your final contig, the number of iterations (--end) can be changed.
 Usually, 4 iterations is sufficient for complete 18S or 28S.
 However, more or less can be used depending on the taxon and data.
-The default is set to 4 here].
+The default is set to 4 here.

 Save the modified job below as "mitobim_loop.job" in the same directory that contains the trimmed reads files and submit the job on Hydra (qsub mitobim_loop.job).